grandemayta/create-vanilla-app/README.md

 | npm run prod:legacy | Generate a build in prod mode to support legacy browsers |

 ## Integration
-Npm build task will create the following output:
+Build tasks will create the following output:

 ### Build for modern browsers: